CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/Part C - Manage security and threats by using Microsoft Defender XDR (30–35%).md

 POLICIES::
 ![](../../Attachements/Pasted%20image%2020251123094107.png)

-File will be checked in detenation chambe
+File will be checked in detenation chamber and tested there.